Non-Hermitian curved space via inverted wave equation: Asymmetric transmission to shunt the wave direction

-where $\Lambda$ is the length in vertical direction along one vertical period with $n$ an integer.
+This exit angle derives from the grating equation for the transverse wave vector $k_{y} ={ 2\pi m} / {\Lambda}$, where $\Lambda$ is the length in vertical direction along one vertical period with $m$ an integer.

-An example of the angle $\theta\vert {n=10}$ is presented in Fig.~\ref{figs_fig4}.
-For a complex refractive index in Fig.~\ref{figs_fig4}(a) within a rather narrow region, the incident planar wave is converted towards the predicted direction $\theta(n=10)$, as shown in Fig.~\ref{figs_fig4}(b).
-The pronounced optical isolation behaviour~\cite{Jalas2013} is confirmed by its highly-asymmetric transmission for $S_{21}$ and $S_{12}$~\cite{POOLE2016167} for a frequency range of $4 {\rm MHz}$ depicted in Fig.~\ref{figs_fig4}(c).
+An example of the angle $\theta\vert_{m=10}$ is presented in Fig.~\ref{figs_fig4}.
+For a complex refractive index in Fig.~\ref{figs_fig4}(a) within a rather narrow region, the incident planar wave is converted towards the predicted direction $\theta(m=10)$, as shown in Fig.~\ref{figs_fig4}(b).
+To quantify the asymmetric transmission, we define the input/output channel as the power flowed through the left/right end, and its scattering matrix (2 by 2) is defined by

+in which $a_\text{L, R}$ stands for input power from the left/right end and $b_\text{L, R}$ for the output counterpart respectively.
+Here $a_\text{L}$ is the time-reversal mode of $a_\text{R}$ and $b_\text{L}$ is time-reversal of $b_\text{R}$~\cite{ZhangC2026Thesis}.
+So the pronounced asymmetric transmission due to mirror-symmetry broken profile~\cite{LuoJ2018PT} is confirmed by $S_{21}\lesssim 1$ and $S_{12}\approx 0$~\cite{POOLE2016167} for a frequency range of $4 {\rm MHz}$ depicted in Fig.~\ref{figs_fig4}(c).
 Despite a mainly-lossy region near $x=0$, the unidirectional isolator transmits well for forward waves incident from the exit angle in \eqref{theta}, but severely suppresses back propagation~\cite{Garcia2016Nontensorial}.
 To access the shunting effects for other possible exit angles, the relative accuracy $\xi(\theta)$ of the calculated field from prediction peaks sharply at unity as shown in Fig.~\ref{figs_fig4}(d) [blue curves].
-This calculation validates the discrete angles given in \eqref{theta} [red dashed], and more instances are expected to be invented by our NH curved space picture.
+This calculation validates the discrete angles given in \eqref{theta} [red dashed] due to the periodic boundary condition, and more instances are expected to be invented by our NH method.